 The Tung - Sol 6L6GC STR

-I am sorry, but I drifted well off the original subject of biasing as one thing leads to another.
+I am sorry, but I drifted well off the original subject of biasing as one thing lead to another.
 But whilst on the subject of valves, I just felt these things were worth a mention.
 I hope you found the information useful, but remember it is just my opinion.

 As you probably know, there several methods that can be used to bias an amp.
 Which ever way it is done, the purpose of it is to insure the output valves are adjusted to operate within the anode / plate current range they are designed for.
 This will ensure long life of the valves and a good tonal response.